Dragi2k/EMU/docs/software_setup.md

 Repeat step 2 (connect via USB),3 (set in DFU mode),4 (lsusb to confirm DFU),6 (flash katapult),8 (install the board),9 (pick the UUID),10 (flash klipper) for each subsequent board.
 Please note that as the boards are the same you do not need to re-run the menu config and make process.

+> [!IMPORTANT]
-Remember to note down the UUID - Lane values for your reference.
+> Remember to note down the UUID - Lane values for your reference.
 This combination will be used later in the guide to set up Happy Hare.

 ## Updating the boards with the latest klipper version
 ```